Microneedling: Why Your Derm Uses A Thousand Tiny Needles

 There’s a good chance this isn’t the first time you’re hearing about microneedling.
 For the last year two years, media outlets like The Wall Street Journal, New York Magazine, and Byrdie have reported on the prickly treatment.
-According to data released by RealSelf today, the procedure will be the hottest aesthetic trend of 2016, as predicted by the majority of 500 board-certified doctors polled by the site.
+According to data released by RealSelf, the procedure continues to be a hot aesthetic trend, as predicted by the majority of 500 board-certified doctors polled by the site.
 Additionally, the site has seen a 57% increase in interest in the treatment by readers since it became a topic in forums there.

 A Thousand Tiny Needles